muratk3n/thirdwave/en/README.md

 ---

 Interesting.. for March 3rd, GDELT found [this](http://www.ukrweekly.com/uwwp/ukraine-receives-additional-u-s-security-aid-while-biden-and-eu-prolong-russia-sanctions/) and wrongly classified it as military escalation..
-It is more like "cage rattling" though.
+It is more like "cage rattling" I'd say.

 ---